Rouslan/NTracer/doc/ntracer.rst

     Although not exposed to Python code, the scene class has a concept of locking.
 While a renderer is drawing a scene, the scene is locked.
 While locked, a scene cannot be modified.
-Attempting to do so will raise an exception.
+Attempting to do so will raise a :py:class:`LockedError` exception.

     This cannot be instantiated in Python code, not even as a base class.

     .. py:method:: calculate_color(x,y,width,height) -> Color

         Get the pixel color at a particular coordinate.

         Coordinate ``0,0`` is the top left pixel and ``width-1,height-1`` is the bottom right.

         :param integer x: The horizontal coordinate component.
         :param integer y: The vertical coordinate component.
         :param integer width: The pixel width of the image.